 Black Girl Magic is Serena’s display of grace whilst in the midst of such an emotionally complex space.
 It is Osaka’s celebration of her blackness despite the media’s attempts to erase her Haitian roots.
 We can be disheartened by our trials and still push forward, taking the steps to realize our dreams.
 We can lament our losses, feel our pain, celebrate our victories, and laugh all at the same time.
 This is Black Girl Magic.

 My conversion to Black Girl Magic was sealed upon watching BET’s Black Girls Rock!
 Not one big on awards shows, I am afraid to say that I cannot recall ever sitting down and watching this celebration of black women and girls.
-While all the performances, speeches, and audience takes contributed to my overall sense of belonging and joy, there were two moments in particular that stood out – the acceptance speeches of activist Tarana Burke and producer/writer/actor, Lena Waithe.
+While all the performances, speeches, and audience takes contributed to my overall sense of belonging and joy, two moments, in particular, stood out – the acceptance speeches of activist Tarana Burke and producer/writer/actor Lena Waithe.

 Tarana Burke, founder of the #MeToo movement, upon receiving the Community Change Agent Award, remarked:

-Burke reminds us that just because someone “borrows” our healing practices, does not mean that it is still not a soothing balm for us.
-She holds space for the hurt caused by the cultural appropriation and a celebration of its healing power.
+Burke reminds us that just because someone “borrows” our healing practices does not mean that it is still not a soothing balm for us.
+She holds space for both the hurt caused by the cultural appropriation and a celebration of its healing power.
 Her complexity, her simultaneous acceptance and defiance, is Black Girl Magic.
-My previous concerns with the phrase being taken up by white folks and used against us was completely shattered with Burke’s speech.
+My previous concerns with the phrase being taken up by white folks and used against us were completely shattered with Burke’s speech.

-Waithe’s personal story of breaking through the bondage of people pleasing, followed by her encouraging others to same is a much needed call.
+Waithe’s personal story of breaking through the bondage of people-pleasing, followed by her encouraging others to do the same, is a much-needed call.
 At a time where persons of color, especially women, are held responsible for the actions of others and crushed under the pressure to adhere to impossible standards of beauty as they compare their lives to the constructed ones on social media, Waithe’s message is one of hope and authenticity.
 Her heartfelt declaration that “Black gay girls, rock, too!” reminds us of the beauty in our diversity as women.
-Her willingness to be boldly vulnerable so that we too might experience the joy that comes with breaking through chains and chasing our dreams is Black Girl Magic.
+Her willingness to be boldly vulnerable so that we, too, might experience the joy that comes with breaking through chains and chasing our dreams is Black Girl Magic.